 Half Rectangle Triangles (HRTs) are a quilting component similar to the more common Half-Square Triangles (HSTs), but instead of squares, they use rectangles.
 Each half rectangle triangle unit is made up of two right-angle triangles of different colors or patterns, sewn together along their longer side to form a rectangle.
 These units add versatility to quilt design, allowing for geometric shapes and patterns that squares or traditional triangles can't easily create.

 Half square triangles are quilting terms for small units used in quilting blocks that are comprised of two triangles.
 There are several methods where you can use a square piece of fabric to produce 2, 4, or even 8 of these units at a time.

 I-M Quilting Terms

 The quilting term loft is used to describe batting or wadding used inside quilts.
-Low loft means thin while high loft means thick.
-For warmer quilts use high loft and for summer quilts, use a low loft batting.
+Low loft means thin, while high loft means thick.
+For warmer quilts, use a high loft, and for summer quilts, use a low loft batting.

-Log cabin is a quilting block where long strips radiate out from a central square.
+A log cabin block is a quilting block where long strips radiate out from a central square.

-Mitered corners in quilting are created by borders which meet at 45 degrees.
+Sewing mitered corners in quilting are created by borders that meet at 45 degrees.

 Batting is needle punched where the fibers are felted using tiny needles.
 Needle punched batting is stronger and denser and is especially important in low lofts.